 I was hesitant to write this blog post on my top ten favorite chapter books to read aloud, because I know that we are all very passionate about our favorite chapter books.
 I know that without a doubt I’ve left some amazing books out…maybe I should make a top 50 list!
-I didn’t necessarily choose the top 10 best chapter books for upper elementary students.
-Instead, these are my top ten favorite books to read out loud to my students.
+For this list, I didn’t necessarily choose the top 10 best chapter books for upper elementary students.
+Instead, these are my top ten favorite chapter books to read out loud to my students.

 When I choose a book to read out loud to my students, I want to select a book that will completely engage my students.
 I love those moments when I look out at my students sitting at the rug or at their desks, and they are totally and completely absorbed in what I am reading.
 I love it when I quit reading for the day and the room erupts in groans of disappointment, because I won’t read another chapter.

 This book tied for our 2016-2017 Tournament of books champion, and I can understand why.
 To be honest, I didn’t expect to enjoy the book, but I absolutely love it.
-In the book, Stanley Yelnats has been unjustly sent to a boys’ detention center, Camp Green Lake, where boys build character by spending all digging holes exactly five feet wide and five feet deep.
+In the book, Stanley Yelnats is unjustly sent to a boys’ detention center, Camp Green Lake, where boys build character by spending all summer digging holes exactly five feet wide and five feet deep.
 However, there is no lake at Camp Green Lake.
 The boys are digging holes because the warden is looking for a lost treasure.
 There are parallel stories within this book, which adds a lot if intrigue, and the author does an incredible job of tying together all the parts of the story.

 The third grade teachers read this book to our students last year, and my fourth graders talked about how much they loved the book all year long.
 The book really seemed to connect with students on a deeper level, but what can you expect for Kate DiCamillo.
 Edward Tulane is a cold-hearted china rabbit owned by 10-year-old Abilene Tulane, who dearly loves him.
 Edward’s path to redemption begins when he falls overboard during the family’s ocean journey.
 Caught in a fisherman’s net, he lives with the old man and his wife and begins to care about his humans.

 Oh, what a book!
 When reading this book, I laughed; I become angry; I cried; and I cheered.
 There are so many emotions in this book.
 In the book, August, nicknamed Auggie, is a 10-year-old with a facial deformity that causes others to avoid and even shun him.
 When he enters a public school, Auggie must learn to cope with difficult new situations and new people.
 The narrative is told from the perspectives of Auggie, his new friends, his sister, and her boyfriend.

 I love the lessons taught in this book, and it’s perfect for reinforcing a growth mindset.
 In Fish in a Tree, the main character Ally is great at math and an amazing artist.
 However, reading is almost impossible for her.
 She’s been able to avoid anyone finding out the truth, but a new teacher at school seems to see right through the defenses she’s built.
 Ally struggles to accept the help that Mr. Daniels offers and an awful set of mean girls.

 I love reading historical fiction to my students, and Christopher Paul Curtis is always one of my go-to authors.
 In the book, Bud sets off to track down his supposed dad, a man he’s never laid eyes on.
 He is guided only by a flier for a concert that had mysteriously upset his mother shortly before she died.
 Bud-not-Buddy gets into all sorts of trouble along the way to find his dad.
 He barely escapes a monster-infested woodshed, stealing a vampire’s car, and is even get tricked into “busting slob with a real live girl.”

 This book is another book that I didn’t expect to like, but I certainly did.
 It even held my husband’s attention, and that is saying a lot!
 In the book, Brian is stranded alone in the Alaskan wilderness.
 I’m typically not a huge fan of survival stories, but this one was excellent!

 Last year I read the three books above: Among the Hidden, May B., and The 39 Clues.
 I really enjoyed those books, but I don’t think I’ll read them again this year.
 May B. would be excellent to include in a poetry unit or even a historical fiction unit.

-This year, I’m debating on these three books for new read alouds.
-I’m not able to read all of my top ten favorites, because I set aside several of them for the fifth grade teachers and some of them are read to our third graders.
-I know that in Teaching 101, we all learn that it is essential to read a book to ourselves before reading it out loud to our class.
-Naturally, I have to learn things the hard way, sometimes more than once.
 My favorite example of this lesson was when I read Walk Two Moons to my students.
 I had absolutely no idea what was going to happen, and when I reached the end of the book I ugly cried.
 I absolutely could not get a grip.
 If I had been aware of the plot twist, I could have handled it, but I was blown away.
 I also think it’s important to know what will take place in these books, so that we can be sensitive to our student.
 I always avoid topics that would be particularly trouble some for students who are going through various things in their lives.
-Even though I know better, I will say that it can be fun to read a book for the first time with my class.
-Last year, I read Land of Stories for the first time, and I was so excited for our read aloud time each day.
-There were times I couldn’t wait to find out what might happen next.
-I don’t like to read the same books out loud again and again, because even if they’re great books, I get bored.
-I never like to go through the motions of anything, so I’m always looking for new ideas.
-This is where I need your help!
-I’m looking for a few action books.
-I’d like something fast paced and exciting, with a possible mystery.